-Hauptwerk also has native support for Novation Launchpads (specifically, the "Launchpad X", "Launchpad Mark 2" model, and the original "Launchpad" mark 1 model), which are good, popular, similarly-easy and convenient alternatives to touch-screens.
-They have a grid of robust buttons with multi-color LEDs in them that Hauptwerk can control natively to show stop states and functional groupings (by color).
+Hauptwerk also has native support for Novation Launchpads (specifically, the 'Launchpad Mark 2' model, and the original 'Launchpad' mark 1 model), which are good, popular, similarly-easy and convenient alternatives to touch-screens.
+They have a grid of robust buttons with multicolor LEDs in them that Hauptwerk can control natively to show stop states and functional groupings (by color).
 You can assign any button to any stop or piston in Hauptwerk and select the LED color you prefer for each, separately for each virtual organ.
 Hauptwerk also natively supports multiple Launchpad units, so that you could use one for each stop jamb, for example.

-Amplifiers, speakers and headphones

-Hauptwerk produces audio output signals through the computer's audio interface(s).
+(1) Multiple monitor support is only available with the Advanced Edition of Hauptwerk.
+Amplifiers, speakers and headphones Hauptwerk produces audio output signals through the computer's audio interface(s).
 Amplifiers and loudspeakers or headphones will then be required to turn those signals into sound.